Payment Card Data Security Policy

 General Requirements

-1. Data Sensitivity and Controls: CHD and SAD is classified as highly-sensitive data as such must be handled following the controls described in the Information Classification Standard and Handling Guidelines.
+2. Data Sensitivity and Controls: CHD and SAD are classified as highly-sensitive data and, as such, must be handled following the controls described in the Information Classification Standard and Handling Guidelines.

-2. Cardholder or Sensitive Authentication Data Storage: CHD and SAD must not be stored on any University system.
-This includes email, PDFs, Excel spreadsheets, databases, shared drives, Word documents, Google drive, etc.
+3. Cardholder or Sensitive Authentication Data Storage: CHD and SAD must not be stored on any University system.
+This includes email, PDFs, spreadsheets, databases, shared drives, Word documents, Google documents, Google Drive, etc. Any unintentional or accidental storage of CHD or SAD must be promptly reported to the Chief Information Security Officer and securely deleted upon discovery.

-3. Payment Processing: Merchants must use University approved PCI-DSS certified payment processing services for all card payments.
+4. Payment Processing: Merchants must use University-approved PCI-DSS certified payment processing services for all card payments.
 Some examples of approved services include payment PIN pads or authorized virtual terminals directly connected to PCI-certified payment providers.

-4. Fax-Based Payment: Fax transmission of CHD is permissible only if the receiving fax machine is a dedicated fax machine (non-multipurpose) and it is connected via analog telephone line and the machine itself is in a secure location.
+5. Fax-Based Payment: Fax transmission of CHD is permissible only if the receiving fax machine is a dedicated fax machine (non-multipurpose), it is connected via an analog telephone line, and the machine itself is in a secure location.

-5. Paper Records: Paper-based records of CHD must be stored in a physically-secure location with highly-restricted access, and when no longer needed these records must be securely destroyed, such as through a University-approved shredding provider.
+6. Paper Records: Paper-based records of CHD must be stored in a physically-secure location with highly-restricted access, and when no longer needed, these records must be securely destroyed, such as through a University-approved shredding provider.

-6. New Payment Methods/Equipment: All merchants seeking to significantly change payment methods (such as switch providers or add new PIN pads) must first consult with and gain approval from Financial Services and the Chief Information Security Officer.
+8. New Payment Methods/Equipment: All Merchants seeking to significantly change payment methods (for example, to implement new payment methods, switch providers or add new PIN pads) must first consult with and gain approval from Financial Services and the Chief Information Security Officer.

-7. Merchant Duty to Report: All suspected or known policy violations or suspected loss of CHD or SAD must be reported to the Chief Information Security Officer and follow the steps in the Cardholder Data Incident Response Plan and the Privacy Incident Response Process.
+9. Merchant Duty to Report: All suspected or known policy violations or suspected loss of CHD or SAD must be reported to the Chief Information Security Officer and the steps in the Cardholder Data Incident Response Plan made available by the Chief Information Security Officer must be followed.
+For privacy incidents involving personal information, contact the Privacy Office.

-8. Clarification of This Policy: Each merchant conducting payment transactions should seek clarification from the Chief Information Security Officer about the interpretation of this Policy.
+10. Clarification of this Policy: Each Merchant conducting payment transactions should seek clarification from the Chief Information Security Officer about the interpretation of this Policy.

-9. Payment of Fines for PCI Non-Compliance: Each Merchant is responsible for the payment of any fines incurred for PCI-DSS non-compliance.
+11. Payment of Fines for PCI Non-Compliance: Each Merchant is responsible for the payment of any fines incurred by the University for PCI-DSS non-compliance.

 V. Roles and Responsibilities